MansiVisuals/SureBeat/README.md

 By following these steps, SureBeat should be installed and fully functional in DaVinci Resolve on macOS!

-ureBeat is provided “as-is” without warranty of any kind, express or implied.
+SureBeat is provided “as-is” without warranty of any kind, express or implied.
 Mansi Visuals is not liable for any claims or damages arising from the use of this software or it's dependencies.